Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

 Along the way, you'll also visit some places I photographed long ago.
 Like myself, this website is very much a work in progress."

 java:
+  - title: Java Projects
-  - excerpt: "After cutting my teeth on _Java_ during my _MSc_ dissertation project, I found it stimulating and a joy to work with.
+    excerpt: "After cutting my teeth on _Java_ during my _MSc_ dissertation project, I found it stimulating and a joy to work with.
 Since then I have been fortifying my Java.
 My code makes use of, for instance, _interfaces & abstract_ classes, _Java 8 Streams_, and multithreading in the form of _callable futures_."

 feature_row:
   - image_path: assets/images/splash/optionpricer.jpg